 You have many choices when selecting a registered agent.
 But what happens if you need to replace yours?
 Fortunately, you have the option to change your registered agent at any point if you’re unhappy with them.

 Changing your registered agent is easily accomplished by submitting an update form through your state’s business website.
 You will also need a consent form for your newly designated special agent to sign.
 Both forms can be filed online or mailed to the state’s business department.
 A nominal filing fee is required when submitting the change.

 If you’re getting ready to start an LLC or corporation and select a registered agent, your tax structure will change as well.
 This requires time-consuming paperwork and attention to detail to ensure you’re in compliance with IRS guidelines.
 Your bookkeeping requirements will also change to reflect your new business status.

 With Bench, you get a team of experts to complete your monthly bookkeeping to IRS standards.
 Learn more about our bookkeeping for small business.

-Subscribers to our tax services receive unlimited tax advisory calls with our in-house tax professionals.
+Subscribers to our tax services receive unlimited tax advisory calls with our tax professionals.
 They can help you answer all your tax questions, like which filing type optimizes your business’s tax bill the most.
 Learn more about our tax advisory and filing services.

 If you need help choosing the entity type that’s right for you, download our free business entity guide for a breakdown of the pros and cons of each structure.